The order in disorder: Aligning environmental disclosure frameworks

 There are also frameworks to obtain additional certifications.
 Sometimes these might be vital contract-winning credentials, other times it might demonstrate proactivity on environment and credibility to stakeholders.
 Businesses should take a strategic approach to reporting and choose only the tools that generate the most value and are most relevant to them.

 We need to make reporting consistent, comparable and current, to tap into the transformative power of transparency – Tim Mohin, Chief Executive GRI.

 CDP has incorporated more alignment with the DJSI, GRI, SASB and the SDGs in its 2018 updates.
-For example, their new sector-specific approach is more in line with the DJSI.
-They also have a downloadable guidance document with tables of linkages between CDP and GRI, the most widely-used framework for sustainability reporting.
+For example, their recent sector-specific approach is more in line with the DJSI.
+They also have a downloadable guidance document with tables of linkages between CDP and GRI, the most widely used framework for sustainability reporting.

 Whilst frameworks look to align they will always need to be evolving in other ways as sustainability best practices changes.
 However, despite how it might feel, the objective is not obfuscation but rather to assist companies in being more transparent.

 To facilitate this, frameworks have to attend to alignment to help reduce the reporting burden for businesses and increase uptake of sustainability reporting.
 After all, the goal of better disclosures and more successful climate action should be the collective priority, which we’re not going to achieve when lost in a disclosure maze.

 The push towards integrated reporting in recent years has brought about a potentially more important shift: a better understanding within organisations of the value of sustainability issues.
 It has ushered in a new era of cohesion between overall business objectives and sustainability, two traditionally unconnected realms.
 This has lead some experts to hypothesise eventual abandonment of the stand-alone sustainability report altogether.